-You can use a 555 timer, two resistors, a capacitor, and an IRF530 mosfet to pulse an LED array down into the microsecond range that appears to be optimal.
+You can use a 555 timer, two resistors, a diode, a capacitor, and an IRF530 mosfet to pulse an LED array down into the microsecond range (which appears to be the optimal range).
 For example, I have pulsed arrays with cycles of 50 uS on, and 250 uS off.
 A more complicated circuit will be needed to pulse different wavelength LEDs at different points in the cycle.

 The different wavelengths for "healing" are all using the same principle: simply increasing ATP.
 So there is no theory to support a difference in the quality of the result based on wavelength, only the quantity (830 or 850 nm might be best).
-However, there was a test tube study that showed 850 nm did better than 830 (despite the graph way above) and that 660 and 620 nm did not reduce inflammation markers as well as the 830 and 850 nm.
+However, there seem to be some studies indicating a difference in some qualities like inflammation.

-I have not found any patents or research papers that have directly proposed or tested these ideas.
-Specifically, there are a lot of tests with longer pulse periods or longer duty cycles, but according to my thinking on the subject, those should not have seen the big improvement I'm going to describe, and they don't.
-The patentable idea is this: 600 nm to 900 nm LED and LLLT wavelengths can be used to increase beneficial healthful effects with less heating in the skin and circuitry by having pulse-on widths less than 250 microseconds with duty cycles of less than 50%.
+The patentable idea is this: 600 nm to 900 nm LED and LLLT wavelengths can be used to increase beneficial healthful effects with less heating in the skin and circuitry by having pulse-on time of about 50 microseconds and pulse off at least 50 microseconds.
+I've had great success with 250 microseconds off (17% duty cycle).
 Ideal pulses might be as low as 5 microseconds "on" to 50 microseconds "off".
 For even greater effects, different wavelengths can be used together on in a sequence, but still have a primary characteristic of total light on being less than 50% duty cycle.

 I can easily see that sequential pulses of 660 nm, 620 nm, and 830 or 850 nm should more efficiently activate CCO than simply constant-on light that I normally promote. ( Not too mention 760 nm which is a hard-to-find wavelength, and when to apply it in the CCO cycle is harder to determine. ) When CCO is pulsed into action with light, then according to the way CCO works as a pump, it will be a while before it is ready for another pulse and therefore more light would be wasted if it is kept on through the whole CCO cycle.
 Strong light pulses should force most of the CCO's to be in a kind of sync.
 The duration of the pulses might be most efficient on the order of 1 to 100 of microseconds and the best delays between pulses will be between 20 and 1,000 microseconds.
 The difficulty is knowing these on and off times, and the sequence of the different wavelengths.
 Pulses are not an improvement on the way constant-on devices work, except to allow a shorter and deeper treatment with less heat in the skin and electronics.
 The main problem with LED therapy is that if you apply 180 mW/cm^2 of red and/or near-infrared light, people with white skin get too hot (>105 F, FDA rules) in about 3 minutes which is before the optimal treatment time for beneath-skin injuries (up to 10 minutes).
 Dark skin will get too hot in 1 minute at 180 mW/cm^2.
 My personal devices are 180 mW/cm^2 and I move them around or pause a few seconds to prevent too much heat in the skin after 5 minutes.
 It is a directly proportional correlation between reduced treatment time and the strength of the device.
 A device with 300 mW/cm^2 applied for 5 minutes appears to have a benefit that is indistinguishable from 30 mW/cm^2 applied for 50 minutes, but heat is a problem if someone where to try to sell such a device, and there is no easy FDA approval process.